-Student Health Service staff extends a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and parents.
+Medical Services staff members extend a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and families.

-The District of Columbia Immunization Law requires that all students born after August 1, 1987, provide proof of certain immunizations prior to registration.
+The District of Columbia Immunization Law requires that all students born after August 1, 1989 for Fall admits and January 1, 1990 for Spring admits, provide proof of certain immunizations prior to registration.

-- One Tetanus Diphtheria booster or Tdap vaccine given on or after August 1, 2003.
+- One Tetanus Diphtheria booster or Tdap vaccine given within the last 10 years.

 - Two vaccinations against Measles, Mumps, and Rubella (MMR) given after age one and a minimum of 30 days apart, or provide laboratory proof of immunity.

 - Two vaccinations against Varicella (Chicken Pox) given a minimum of 30 days apart, regardless of the age at which the student was first vaccinated, or provide history of Varicella (Chicken Pox) disease, or provide laboratory proof of immunity.

 - Three vaccinations against Hepatitis B, Dose 2 given 30 days after Dose 1, Dose 3 given 4 months after Dose 2, or according to the Hepatitis accelerated schedule, or provide laboratory proof of immunity.